bitrockteam/bitrock-website/src/blog/data-engineering-handling-unreliable-sources.md

 It is thus very important to make the data usable via a process known as **data wrangling** (i.e. the process of cleaning, structuring, and enriching raw data into the desired format) for better decision making.
 The crucial thing to understand here is that **bad data lead to poor decision-making**, so it's important to make this process stable, repeatable, and idempotent, in order to ensure that our transformations are improving the quality of the data and not degrading it.

-Let's give a look at one of the aspects of the data wrangling process: how to handle data sources that cannot guarantee about the quality of the data they are providing.
+Let's have a look at one of the aspects of the data wrangling process: how to handle data sources that cannot guarantee about the quality of the data they are providing.

 <br />